GameMakerDiscord/GMTwitch/README.md

 > What is GMTwitch?

-GMTwitch is a lightweight, open source Twitch interface for Game Maker: Studio
+GMTwitch is a lightweight, open source Twitch API wrapper/interface for Game Maker: Studio

 > You say lightweight, how complicated is it?